serdeliverance/news/README.md

 sbt run
 ```

-It will startup the app on `localhost:8080`
+It will startup the app on `localhost:8080`.

+Also, you can visualize the data stored in the db checking out the `Adminer`, who is running on `localhost:8083`.

 ## Endpoints